efeefe/is/pages/03.opendott/questions/item.md

     limit: 10
 ---

 !
-This post will be updated anytime my research questions have changed. **Current version:** September 2020, closing the first year of research.
+This post will be updated every time my research questions have changed. **Current version:** September 2020, closing the first year of research.

 My investigation topic is the *smart city*.
 I am directing my attention in particular to the *reuse of materials* in cities and towns through initiatives aimed at and run by *local actors*.
 It can be understood as a critical approach to the way waste management is often implemented by local governments.
 Instead of increasing the efficiency of waste collection and disposal (usually towards reycling, incineration or landfills), I expect to generate ideas that contribute to avoid as much as possible the very need to manage waste.